CASTELLO DI RIVOLI

 NEAREST AIRPORTS: TORINO AIRPORT, 30 MINUTES DRIVE

-The architecture of Castello di Rivoli, home to the Museo d’Arte Contemporanea of Turin, is perhaps the most striking feature you will notice as you drive up above the city of Rivoli to visit.
-First mentioned in the ninth century, the site has been built, rebuilt, burnt, bombed, abandoned, collapsed and destroyed by passing armies for more than ten centuries.
-Rather than deny its history, the modern restoration embraces its scars, incorporating the partial ruins and unfinished rehabilitation attempts to create a maze of history that tells a tale of extraordinary prosperity and careless destruction.
+The architecture of Castello di Rivoli, home to Turin’s Museo d’Arte Contemporanea, is the first thing you notice as you approach above the city.
+First mentioned in the ninth century, the site has been built, rebuilt, burnt, bombed, abandoned, and destroyed by passing armies over more than ten centuries.
+Rather than conceal this turbulent past, the modern restoration embraces it, weaving partial ruins and unfinished interventions into a layered narrative of prosperity and destruction.

-Without delving too deeply into the history of the building itself, which can be read on the museum’s website, the real draw for visitors today is the contemporary art museum, which opened in 1984.
-It is a brilliant institution whose mission is to engage both local and international audiences in a deeper understanding of our present times through art and culture, while contributing to the social development of the surrounding region.
-What I particularly appreciate about this space is that it achieves its mission without being preachy, a fault to which many museums now fall victim.
+While the history of the building itself can be explored in depth on the museum’s website, the primary draw today is the contemporary art museum, which opened in 1984.
+It is an ambitious institution committed to engaging local and international audiences in a deeper understanding of the present through art and culture, while contributing to the social life of the region.
+What sets it apart is that it fulfils this mission without becoming didactic, a trap many museums now fall into.

-The exhibition program has been superbly executed, featuring shows that address current global issues, while also exposing the local population to the richness of the international art scene through exhibitions such as the Sigg Collection.
-At the same time, it does not shy away from presenting artists whose practice is more focused on art itself than on politics, such as in the recent exhibition on Giorgio Morandi.
-It strikes a great balance between conceptual art and more painterly or sculptural works, a fusion of politics and philosophy.
+The exhibition programme has been consistently impressive, addressing urgent global themes while introducing local audiences to the international art scene through exhibitions such as the Sigg Collection.
+At the same time, the museum continues to present artists whose work is driven by formal and philosophical concerns rather than overt politics, as seen in the recent exhibition devoted to Giorgio Morandi.
+The balance between conceptual practice and more painterly or sculptural work is carefully judged.

-Castello di Rivoli has also recently acquired the estate of Francesco Federico Cerruti, located a short drive from the main museum building.
-Free shuttles are available to transport you to the house, where you can see Cerruti’s home preserved as he left it, containing works ranging from the mediaeval period to contemporary times.
-Cerruti was largely a recluse, so very few people saw the collection during his lifetime.
-Playing the voyeur is half the fun, but there are true gems dotted throughout, as well as a rather tempting wine cellar.
+Castello di Rivoli has also acquired the estate of Francesco Federico Cerruti, located a short drive from the main site.
+Free shuttle buses take visitors to the house, preserved as Cerruti left it, with a collection ranging from medieval works to contemporary art.
+Largely reclusive during his lifetime, Cerruti showed the collection to very few people.
+Playing the voyeur is part of the pleasure, but there are genuine masterpieces throughout, along with a rather tempting wine cellar.

-Next time you are in Turin, I highly recommend spending a few hours at Castello di Rivoli.
-It is imaginative as well as beautiful, with lovely views and plenty to stimulate the mind.
-Every Saturday and Sunday, a free shuttle connects Piazza Castello in central Turin with Castello di Rivoli, stopping en route at Porta Susa (Piazza Diciotto Dicembre) railway station.
-Godere!
+If you are in Turin, Castello di Rivoli is well worth a few hours of your time.
+It is both imaginative and beautiful, with expansive views and much to stimulate the mind.
+Every Saturday and Sunday, a free shuttle connects Piazza Castello in central Turin with the museum, stopping at Porta Susa railway station along the way.